 6. Take a Timeout

-That’s going to do it for this video, thanks so much for checking it out.
+That’s going to do it, thanks so much for reading.
 I know it was kind of fast, I went through a lot of things quickly.
 I may break these things down a little bit more but I’d love for you to chime in in the comment section below.
 Let me know your thoughts, let me know what works for you and let’s just do life together and help each other get through some of those times that definitely keep us away from achieving the things that we want to achieve.
 That’s going to do it for today, we’ll see you next time.